 Cangas wine has received many awards throughout history and it now enjoys a moment of splendor, with a professionalisation and a care of the vines that was not applied in the same way for decades, when homemade and local consumption prevailed.
 Behind, the times in which six thousand hectares in the area were counted remain, today many less, but ahead, a path full of opportunities and successes can be glimpsed.

 Why?
 Because it has a good trump card in its hand, since it has some varied native grapes, like the Albarín white grape (not to be confused with Albariño because its characteristics are very different) and the Carrasquín reds, black Albarín and black Verdejo.
 If to this we add the changes that the climate is experiencing, since it is sunny in itself in these councils, the grape obtains an ideal level of natural ripening.

 The landscape is abrupt, mountainous, with slopes whose gradients exceed 30 degrees of inclination.
 Imagine what the grape harvest could be like, only apt for the strong: a "heroic viticulture".

 It is certain that they have achieved something that few thought would happen, that the Cangas wines would have a back label that allows them to differentiate themselves, recognise a historic wine region and go out with pride to the national competitive market.
 Cangas wine has changed a lot in the last 20 years, improving with each crop, looking after each vine more, looking for more balanced wines that harmonise well with Asturian gastronomy.
-Currently, they have five manufacturing wine cellars and over 50 winegrowers welcomed to this quality mark, approved by the European Union in 2014, that manufacture around a hundred thousand litres.
+Currently, they have seven manufacturing wine cellars and over 50 wine-growers welcomed to this quality mark, approved by the European Union in 2014, that manufacture around a hundred thousand litres.